 This test introduces reduced ranking of the two-components decomposition in residue blocks of the backbone.
-With parameter C31 reduced to 48, complexity of the results model is reduced by 10% to 426kMAC/pixel (block-wise 128x128).
+With parameter C31 reduced to 48, complexity of the results model is reduced by 11% to 426kMAC/pixel (block-wise 128x128).
 To mitigate the impact of the rank reduction on decomposition symmetry, order of the decomposition (horizontal-vertical or vertical-horizontal) is alternated every block in the backbone.
-The method was tested with HOP Stage 1 training and AI results are reported.
+The method was tested with HOP Stage 1 training and AI results for quantized model are reported.
 Training for latter stages of HOP is ongoing, results to be provided once available.